diogo-dantas/sql/README.md

 -  Filter and compare data;
 -  Use aggregate functions to summarize data;
 -  Sort and group the data;
--  Present data cleanly using tools like rounding and aliasing;
 -  Use inner joins, outer joins and cross joins;
 -  Leverage set theory, including unions, intersect, and except clauses;
 -  Investigate semi-joins and anti-joins;
--  Create nested queries.
+-  Create nested queries;
+-  Use of CASE statements, subqueries, window functions, correlated queries and common table expressions;
+-  Present data cleanly using tools like rounding and aliasing.